BettercareHealth/bettercare/well-women/0-1-titlepage.md

 Addressing the everyday health needs of women {:.titlepage-subtitle}

-Written by Dave Woods and Silke&nbsp;Dyer {:.titlepage-author}
+Written by David Woods and Silke Dyer {:.titlepage-author}

 ![Bettercare logo][logo]{:.titlepage-logo}